 LEICESTER FOSSE v.
-BUXTON.
+UUXTON.

 Played on the Walnut-street Ground, before a number of spectators.
-At the last moment E. Nuttail took the place of Taylor in the Fosse tear The Buxton team is entirely composed of anateur In the first half Buxton, winning the had a strong breeze behind them, and the immediately pressed, Owen having to a corner in the first minute of the game, as the result of fine wing play by F. and B. Kitchen.
-Nuttall headed the ball away from the flag kick, but huge kicking by W. Kitchen drove the Fosse back, and after Thraves had thrown away a good shot he was completely heaten in a subsequent bombardment by C. Finney, who scored first blood for Buxton within five minutes of the kick-off.
-Roused by the reverse, Fosse bore down on the Euxton stronghold, and Webbe and Low with clever over-head kicks were each within an ace of scoring.
+At the last moment E. Nuttall took the place of Taylor in the Fosse teat The Buxton team is entirely composed of anateur In the first half Buxton, winning the to had a strong breeze behind them, and the giv immediately pressed, Owen having to a corner in the first minute of the game, as the result of fine wing play by F, and B. Kitchen.
+Nuttall headed the ball away from the flag kick, but huge kicking by W. Kitchen drove the Fosse back, and after Thraves had thrown away a good shot he was completely heaten in a subsequent bombardment by C. Finney, who scored first blood for Buxton within five minutes d the kick-off.
+Roused by the reverse, Fosse bore down on the Buxton stronghold, and Webbe and Low with clever over-head kicks were each within an ace of scoring.
 The ball went behind, and then for a short period Buxton had to play a man short, B. Kitchen being hurt in an encounter with Silvester.
 Considering the greasy state of the ground, the game was fast, the Fosse evidently being nettled by their early reverse.
 Making the pace a cracker now, Fosse pressed botly, Dorrell being freely fed, and getting in several centres.
-Twice Chappell ran out and kicked away straight shots by Freeman and Slack, and then a warm bully was seen in front of goal, Buxton being penalised.
+Twice Chappell ran out and kicked away straight shot by Freeman and Slack, and then a warm bully was seen in front of goal, Buxton being penalised.
 The ball was got away, and Harrison and the brothers F. and B. Kitchen attacked the Fosse quarters.
 Owen cus short their career by kicking over his own line, but the subsequent flag kick proved of no avail to the visitors.
 Some fairly equal play of an attractive nature was next witnessed.
 The Buxton forwards participated in some admirable dribbling, but spoilt their efforts by indifferent shorting at goal.
-At the other end, in turn, Chappell effected a wonderful save from a fine shot by Slack, who had received a good centre from Dorrell Next a very pretty bit of passing was explicted by Goodman, C. Finney, and Harrison, but Nuttall pulled them up eventually, and the ball went behind.
-Lowe was conspicuous in exceedingly good wing play, but nobedy was up to accept his centre, and W. Finney kicked up the field.
-The invasion was successfully resisted, and Fusse had a turn at the attack, but Webbs shot wide.
+At the other end, in turn, Chappell effected a wonderful save from a fine shot by Slack, who had received a good centre from by Goodman, C. Finney, and Harrison, but Nuttall pulled them up eventually, and the ball went behind.
+Lowe was constituous in exceedingly good wing play, but nobody was up to accept his centre, and W. Finney kicked up the field.
+The invasion was successfully resisted, and Fusse had a turn at the attack, but Webbe sisted, and rosse had a turn at the attack, our webbs shot wide.
 Then, with most effective combina-tion amongst all the forwards, Buxton seriously threatened the home citadel.
 Its capitulation, however, was avoided by Thraves.
-Fosse now pressed considerably, but there was some little hesitapressed considerably, but there was some light heads ton in shorting, and Buxton escaped.
-A corner conceded by W. Finney looked dangerous for Buxton, "hands" in the goal mouth being allowed, but the "free" was well cleaced, and Buxton had a good innings at the other end.
-Thraves, though, was not seriously put to it, for Bailey and Owen defended and other tills and overtically a well-contested 4: no outes splendidly, and eventually a well-contested to namutes ended with the score ;
+Fosse now pressed considerably, but there was some little hesitapressed considerably, but there was some light "testar-tion in shorting, and Buxton escaped.
+A corner con-ceded by W. Finney looked dangerous for Buxton, "hands" in the goal mouth being allowed, but the "free" was well cleared, and Buxton had a good innings at the other end.
+Thraves, though, was not seriously put to it, for Balley and Owen defended whether and compatible a well-contexted to nonsplendidly, and eventually a well-contested is minutes ended with the score :

-Beaton, one goal; Fosse, none.
+Braton, one goal ; Fosse, none.